WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/project.md

 The idea behind this is to save farm resources by minimizing time spent by the farmer in the field.

 # II.
 Team Members - Bios and Project Roles
+- Zachary Hall:

 # III.
 Project Description and Clarification
 ## 1. Introduction

+Originating from Pullman WA, Washington State University Phenomics lab developed an Auridino based IOT camera system known as AGIcam.
+This camera is tasked with monitoring the crop conditions in remote fields.
+AgroDevs is a team of 3 WSU computer science students tasked with evaluating and improving data transfer and compression as well as evaluating edge computing and minimal power consumption solutions.
+Improving these aspects will allow for AGIcam to provide a better user experience and reduce overhead for farms using the sensor.
+Our team is working directly with Dr. Sankaran to meet these goals and advance the prosperity of AGIcam.

 ## 2. Background and Related Work